GavanWilhite/OpenTemple/README.md

 Designs are flexibile to allow for different use.
 Original use and interpretations are included as a starting point.

 ## Temple of Release

+An easy-to-assemble laser-cut temple made from 4 planes of plywood.

+Original Intention:

+People were invited to write things that they wanted to let go of on the temple.
+Regrets, fears, negative mindsets, etc.

+On the last day of the event, the temple was burned.

 .             |  .
 :-------------------------:|:-------------------------:
 ![Temple of Release](./pictures/IMG_0158.jpg)  |  ![Temple of Release](./pictures/IMG_0281.jpg)